clommm/Lyxnity-AIO/README.md

 # Lyxnity AIO
 An all in account checker made in python.
 Made with multichecking and more.
 This was made to demonstrate the flaws in certain website API's.
+Mainly used for Penetration Testing.

 # Progress